Working with Pipelines

 Important You can't restore a pipeline after you delete it, so be sure that you won't need the pipeline in the future before you delete it.

-This scenario only works as described if your data inputs and outputs are S3DataNode
+S3DataNodeobjects.
+Additionally, output data staging is allowed only whendirectoryPathis set on the outputS3DataNodeobject.Note This scenario only works as described if your data inputs and outputs are

-.
-For more information about how expression evaluation works in AWS Data Pipeline, see .
+tableNameordirectoryPath.
+For more information about how expression evaluation works in AWS Data Pipeline, see Expression Evaluation.

 Note On user-defined fields, AWS Data Pipeline only checks for valid references to other pipeline components, not any custom field string values that you add.